szabgab/workshops/getting-started-with-docker.md

 It allows you to create an environment that can easily be used for development, testing, and deployment minimizing the chances of problems that stem from the gap between these environments.

-It also provides a much smoother path to onboard new developers as they don't have to spend ages understanding and setting up their development environment.
+It also provides a much smoother path to onboard new engineers (developers, testers, anyone) as they don't have to spend ages understanding and setting up their development environment.